Finesse/TestTaskOrderApplication/readme.md

 # Order application

-The application is an order form.
-In order to make an order, the user must:
+The task was to make an application with an order form.
+To make an order, the user must:

 1. Specify his/her name, phone number and address
 2. Choose a tariff